WarkinsD/FTPortfolio/Microsoft-Security-Stack-Lab/README.md

-# Microsoft Security Stack Summary
+# Microsoft Security Stack Summary Lab

 ## Overview
 This lab explores the core use cases of **Microsoft’s Security Stack**—Microsoft Defender for Endpoint, Azure Active Directory (Azure AD), and Microsoft Sentinel.
 These tools are critical to cloud-based healthcare cybersecurity, particularly for identity protection and threat detection.